 Choosing A Name For Your LLC

-It’s important to keep in mind that there are trademark considerations when choosing a name.
+Important: It’s important to keep in mind that trademark considerations are considered when choosing a name.
 You’ll want to make sure that your chosen name is not already trademarked by another business or entity.
 To do so, you can search the United States Patent and Trademark Office database to see if your desired name is available.

 Once you’ve narrowed down your list of potential names and ensured their availability, you’re ready to move on to the next step in starting your Georgia LLC.